 Once your organization is set up and your first project is created, it’s time for you to decide who will translate and proofread the content you’ll add to the project.
 There are different approaches to choose from.
-You can work with the in-house team of translators, hire translation agency, and ask your community to contribute.
-Plus, there’s an option to pre-translate files with Machine Translation engine or Translation Memory.
+You can work with the in-house team of translators, hire a translation agency, and ask your community to contribute.
+Plus, there’s an option to pre-translate files with a Machine Translation engine or Translation Memory.
 Human translators can do the post-editing afterward.

 To learn more about Workflows, read the Workflows article.

 Use various translation methods in parallel or subsequently to find winning combinations for each particular project: